Home/Compare/Musaffa vs Zoya: Which Halal Stock Screener Is Better?

 Musaffa

-Uses AAOIFI standards for all screening The platform has a positive certification signal in the directory, but users should still confirm the current certificate, scope, and product coverage.
+Musaffa describes its screening as AAOIFI-based and publishes methodology/risk disclosure language on its official pages.
+The platform has a positive certification signal in the directory, but users should still confirm the current certificate, scope, and product coverage.

 Zoya

-The directory does not treat platform availability as a halal ruling.
-Investors should review holdings, product terms, leverage, interest exposure, purification needs, and local guidance.
+Zoya says AAOIFI is its default screening standard and lets Pro users compare additional methodologies.
 The platform has a positive certification signal in the directory, but users should still confirm the current certificate, scope, and product coverage.

 FAQ